weecology/DeepForest/docs/getting_started.md

 Large tiles covering wide geographic extents cannot fit into memory during prediction and would yield poor results due to the density of bounding boxes.
 Often provided as geospatial .tif files, remote sensing data is best suited for the ```predict_tile``` function, which splits the tile into overlapping windows, perform prediction on each of the windows, and then reassembles the resulting annotations.

+Let's show an example with a small image.
+For larger images, patch_size should be increased.

 ```
 from deepforest import deepforest
 from deepforest import get_data